 - Leg or ankle swellingLeg or ankle swelling2% for Angeliq vs.1% for placebo

-What to expect when you start Angeliq (Drospirenone / Estradiol)Skip what to expect section.
+What to expect when you take Angeliq (Drospirenone / Estradiol)Skip what to expect section.
 Skip to Risks & Warnings section.

 - You can get some bleeding if you miss several doses in a row.